ProgramDoorToHeaven/DoorToHeaven-TaylorSeries/files/1994/19940824_19280908_Artifacts_discovery.md

 None of the symbols on the artifact is used twice.
 This indicates, it could be a 39-character phonemic alphabet with one word written in the cartouche in the middle.
-Another argument for a phonemic alphabet is the fact that the symbols do not resemble the shape of aby daily use or religious items as we would expect in a logographic alphabet.
+Another argument for a phonemic alphabet is the fact that the symbols do not resemble the shape of any daily use or religious items as we would expect in a logographic alphabet.

 The word in the cartouche in the middle of the cover stone is probably a name of